rocky-linux/documentation/docs/books/incus_server/01-install.md

 vi /etc/sysctl.d/90-lxd-override.conf
 ```

-!!! warning "RL 9 and MAX value of `net.core.bpf_jit_limit`"

-    Because of recent kernel security updates, the max value of `net.core.bpf_jit_limit` appears to be 1000000000.
-Please adjust this value in the self-documenting file below if you are running Rocky Linux 9.x.
-If you set it above this limit **OR** if you fail to set it at all, it will default to the system default of 264241152, which may not be enough if you run a large number of containers.

 Place the following content in that file.
 Note that if you are wondering what you are doing here, the file content is self-documenting:

 ```bash